lzztt/corun/README.md

 sys     0m0.004s
 ```

-If we have 1 million of these tasks, to loop through all tasks, we need 3.3 to 6.6 million seconds, which is 38 to 76 days.
+If we have 1 million of these tasks, we will need 3.3 to 6.6 million seconds (38 to 76 days) to loop through all tasks.

 ## We need to parallel these tasks, but without DDOS ourselves.
 ```bash